sterumi/rox/README.md

 It will send information to the main server and later it is readable via web or a external client.

 <h2>Features</h2>
- - Switchable between Redis and MySql
+ - Switchable between Redis and MySql<br>
- - Discord Bot
+ - Discord Bot<br>
- - Full event system
+ - Full event system<br>
- - Full command system
+ - Full command system<br>
- - A http server to get information in JSON and a dynamic http content viewer
+ - A http server to get information in JSON and a dynamic http content viewer<br>
- - Minecraft System to get information from a registered minecraft server with a own plugin
+ - Minecraft System to get information from a registered minecraft server with a own plugin<br>
- - A plugin system to develop own plugins for rox
+ - A plugin system to develop own plugins for rox<br>
- - A teamspeak bot to get information from your teamspeak server
+ - A teamspeak bot to get information from your teamspeak server<br>
- - A main server for a external client service
+ - A main server for a external client service<br>
- - A news system -> with http
+ - A news system -> with http<br>
+ - Lua Script Engine<br><br>

 Currently is the client service in development.<br>